 Both bacterial infections and parasites can be treated medically:

-- Bath Treatment Types: If you are sure your pond water is healthy and only see a single or several koi exhibiting signs of sickness, you can quarantine these fish for treatment.
+- Bath Treatment Types: If you are sure your pond water is healthy and only see a single or several koi exhibiting signs of sickness, you can quarantine koi fish for treatment.
 This bath type treatment is both effective and cost efficient, as the volume of water that needs to be treated will be greatly reduced.

 - Feed Additive Options: Here is a guide to making medicated koi food at home for bacteria infections, but unfortunately there is no feeding treatment for parasites.